 The VizbiPlus project aims to improve how life science is communicated by creating exemplary scientifically-accurate animations designed to inspire and educate the public about cutting-edge biomedical research.
-One more animation is planned for mid 2015.
+Three more animations are in production.

 The Hungry Microbiome.
 How healthy diet and gut bacteria help prevent cancer.
 Created by Christopher Hammang (CSIRO, Sydney).